yizumi426/CLINER/README.md

 # CLINER
-Source code and relevant scripts for article "CLINER: Exploring Task-Relevant Features and Label Semantic for Few-Shot Named Entity Recognition"
+Source code and relevant scripts for article "CLINER: Exploring Task-Relevant Features and Label Semantic for Few-Shot Named Entity Recognition".